-\myparagraph{(iv) Yelp} The Yelp Dataset \cite{challenge2013yelp} is a large-scale dataset consisting of $\sim$6M user-reviews of 188K businesses.
+\myparagraph{(iv) Yelp} The Yelp Dataset \cite{challenge2013yelp} contains $\sim$6M user-reviews of 188K businesses.
 To allow for each user contributing meaningful parameter deltas, we filter users with at least 500 total reviews.
 This results in 85K user reviews over 118 users.
 Each user review contains text (mean length = 180 words) and a 1-5 star rating.
 We train a sentiment analyzer, modeled as a neural network regressor: $y = f_{\vecw}([\vecx_1, \vecx_2, \cdots])$, where $y \in [1, 5]$ is the rating and $\vecx_i$ is a representation of $i$-th word in the review.
 We use a standard recurrent neural network architecture with an embedding size of $E$=50, $L$=128 hidden LSTM units, and a vocabulary size of $V$=1000.
-A summary of evaluation is is presented in Table \ref{tab:collab_perf}.